 - Whereabouts: 1 to 2 years ineligibility from sport

-- Tampering or Attempted Tampering with Doping Control: a maximum of 4 years ineligibility from sport
+- Tampering or attempted tampering with the doping control process: a maximum of 4 years ineligibility from sport

 - Complicity: 2 to 4 years ineligibility from sport